OpenLabTools/OpenLabTools-web-interface/content.md

 * [Flask official webpage](http://flask.pocoo.org/)

 ### The basic setup
+* The software is written in python hence it can be run on any python enabled platform.
+* The xmlrpc server and application server can be run on the same device or different devices in the same network.

 Here we will describ a set up with a raspberry Pi commanding the OpenLabTools microscope through an Arduino and a desktop running the application server.

 #### Raspberry Pi